Freight Shipping from Denver to San Bernardino

 How much does it cost to ship freight from Denver to San Bernardino?

-Full truckload (FTL) rates from Denver, CO to San Bernardino, CA currently range from $2,184-$2,692 for a standard dry van load over the 1,016-mile route.
+Full truckload (FTL) rates from Denver, CO to San Bernardino, CA currently range $2,184-$2,692 (roughly $2.15-$2.65 per mile over 1,016 miles).
 LTL shipments typically cost $759-$1,264 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Denver to San Bernardino?

-Standard FTL transit from Denver to San Bernardino is approximately 18 hrs by truck over 1,016 miles.
+Standard FTL transit from Denver to San Bernardino is approximately 18 hrs by truck over 1,016 miles, with 2 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via BNSF Irondale Intermodal to BNSF San Bernardino Intermodal Facility takes 5-7 days but offers significant cost savings.

 What equipment do I need for Denver to San Bernardino freight?